UCL-ARC/terraform-template/README.md

 ## ARC Terraform template

+⚠️ This repository is still under construction! ⚠️

-This is a Terraform template for new ARC Terraform projects or modules.
+A Terraform template for new ARC Terraform projects or modules.
 It has a suggested skeleton structure and GitHub Actions workflows.

 ## Usage